LarsBehrenberg/IA-prototype/content/posts/paul-cezanne.md

       <h4><img src="logo/palette.png"> Interesting fact...</h4>

-      <p>Cezanne’s father only found out about their child when he read a letter to Cezanne from one of his patrons, Victor Chocquet.
-Chocquet made the mistake of referring to Madame Cézanne and “little Paul”!</p>
+      Cezanne’s father only found out about their child when he read a letter to Cezanne from one of his patrons, Victor Chocquet.
+Chocquet made the mistake of referring to Madame Cézanne and “little Paul”!

       </div>